 Geoffrey Swenson is a Senior Lecturer in International Politics at City, University of London, an External Affiliate of Ostrom Workshop at the University of Indiana, Bloomington, and a Term Member of the Council on Foreign Relations.

-Geoffrey has held fellowships at the London School of Economics, Stanford University, and the Carnegie Endowment for International Peace.
+Geoffrey is currently a Fellow-in-Residence with the Rothermere American Institute at the University of Oxford.
+He has also held fellowships at the London School of Economics, Stanford University, and the Carnegie Endowment for International Peace.
 Previously, he was an in-country program manager for the Asia Foundation in Timor-Leste and Nepal, the founder and in-country director of Stanford Law School's Timor-Leste Legal Education Project, and a global political party development specialist with the National Democratic Institute.

 Geoffrey completed a DPhil in International Relations at Oxford as a Clarendon Scholar and won the Bapsybanoo Marchioness of Winchester Prize for most outstanding thesis.
 He holds an MA in Comparative Ethnic Conflict from Queen's University Belfast as a Mitchell Scholar, and a JD from Stanford Law School.

-Geoffrey's research has been published in leading journals including International Security, World Development, International Studies Review, PS: Political Science & Politics, Disasters, and the Columbia Human Rights Law Review.
+Geoffrey's research has been published in leading journals including International Security, World Development, International Studies Review, Third World Quarterly, PS: Political Science & Politics, Disasters, and the Columbia Human Rights Law Review.